-Alfred Ng is Director of the Macau Services Division of Shun Tak China Travel Ship Management Limited.
+Alfred Ng is Director of the Macao Services Division of Shun Tak China Travel Ship Management Limited.
 He speaks fluent Cantonese, Mandarin and English, and basic Portuguese.

 At the start of his career Alfred worked for local communications business Companhia de Telecomunicações de Macau (CTM) and then an investment company.
 However, he considers his first ‘real’ job was working as a civil servant at the Statistic and Census Service.
 Joining in 1992, as técnico superior, Alfred stayed at the Service for six years.
 During this time, he was given the opportunity to work in Portugal for six months, where he learned Portuguese from University of Lisbon (Universidade de Lisboa) as a part of the program.
 However, in 1998, Alfred took what some considered a risky career move, leaving to join the ADA – Administration of Airports Ltd.

-“Everyone was asking me why I’d do such a thing, as at the time working for the government in Macau was considered the ideal job,” he says.
+“Everyone was asking me why I’d do such a thing, as at the time working for the government in Macao was considered the ideal job,” he says.

 But the move suited Alfred well, as he ended up working for the Administration of Airports Ltd for 14 years.
 For the majority of that time he worked as Commercial Director for the Macau International Airport.
 But the final two years were spent as Customer Services Director.
 “I oversaw the management of all the airport’s facilities, from the toilets through to our relationship with the airlines and passengers,” he says.

 Whilst here Alfred decided to further his education and in 2002, he completed a master’s in business and administration at the University of Warwick, England.

 By 2012 Alfred knew it was time for a change.
 That August he joined Shun Tak China Travel Ship Management Ltd, the company responsible for the Turbojet ferry services in the Pearl River Delta area.